Southern Africa Hunger Emergency Response

 Southern Africa has increasingly experienced the negative effects of climate change in recent years.
 The impact today is severe and worsening, with recurrent droughts, floods and cyclones generating exponential growth in hunger, impacting livelihoods and the region’s broader efforts towards the Sustainable Development Goals (SDGs).
-As a result, more than nine million people across the region are in urgent need of humanitarian assistance – more than 229,000 of these are registered in World Vision's sponsorship programme.
+As a result, more than 11 million people across the region are in urgent need of humanitarian assistance – more than 229,000 of these are registered in World Vision's sponsorship programme.

 Seven of the nine countries where World Vision operates in Southern Africa are affected to varying degrees, with Angola, Zambia and Zimbabwe currently in greatest need of support.

 The current level of hunger has been exacerbated by recurrent drought, floods and the recent cyclones which have destroyed crops across the major production belt of Mozambique, Malawi and Zimbabwe and enabled an environment for pests.
-In addition to the natural hazards, the region has also been plagued by weak economic growth underscored by poor economic management.
+In addition to the natural hazards, the region has also been plagued by weak economic growth underscored by poor fiscal management.

 Our teams are working to respond to the urgent needs of the most vulnerable affected by the crisis including: child protection, the urgent treatment of malnutrition, prevention of diseases, food assistance, water, sanitation and hygiene (WASH) interventions with our goal of protecting children as the foundation of all we do.